-- (1) If a claim for compensation, other than a claim referred to the Tribunal in accordance with section 81A, is referred to the Tribunal, the parties must undertake a conciliation process for the purpose of attempting to resolve the claim by agreement. - (2) The conciliator may be a Commissioner, the Registrar, a deputy registrar of the Tribunal or a person appointed by the Minister by notice published in the Gazette. - (3) A notice under subsection (2) is not a statutory rule for the purposes of the Rules Publication Act 1953.
+- (1) If a claim for compensation, other than a claim referred to the Tribunal in accordance with section 81A, is referred to the Tribunal, the parties must undertake a conciliation process for the purpose of attempting to resolve the claim by agreement. - (2) The conciliator may be a legally qualified member, within the meaning of the Tasmanian Civil and Administrative Tribunal Act 2020, the Registrar, a Deputy Registrar, within the meaning of that Act, or a person nominated by the President.

-- (4) The Tribunal is to serve each party with notice - (a) that he or she is required to undertake a conciliation process; and - (b) of the identity and contact details of the conciliator; and - (c) of a brief outline of how the process is to be conducted. - (5) The notice is to be served within 14 days of the claim being referred to the Tribunal.
+- (3) A notice under subsection (2) is not a statutory rule for the purposes of the Rules Publication Act 1953. - (4) The Tribunal is to serve each party with notice - (a) that he or she is required to undertake a conciliation process; and - (b) of the identity and contact details of the conciliator; and - (c) of a brief outline of how the process is to be conducted. - (5) The notice is to be served within 14 days of the claim being referred to the Tribunal.